jasonmccreary/blog-posts/2012-10-16-install-pear-pecl-mac-os-x.md

 ---
 The following instructions install [PEAR][1] and [PECL][2] on Mac OS X under **/usr/local/**.
 PECL is bundled with PEAR.
 So this is as simple as installing PEAR on Mac OS X.

-PEAR is PHP&rsquo;s *Package* Repository and makes it easy to download and install PHP tools like [PHPUnit][3] and [XDebug][4].
+PEAR is PHP's *Package* Repository and makes it easy to download and install PHP tools like [PHPUnit][3] and [XDebug][4].
 I specifically recommend these two for every PHP developer.

 ## Download PEAR